E2E Evaluation: History Reconstruction¶

 Why field_id order matching?¶

-The profiling extraction maps 👉 Q&A pairs to field_ids by index order (first 👉 = first field, second 👉 = second field).
-This works because the qualification rules present fields in config order, and the LLM follows that order.
+The profiling extraction maps 👉 Q&A pairs to the configured field_ids by index order (first 👉 = first field, second 👉 = second field).
+This works because field_groups[*].fields[*] preserve config order, and the qualification rules present questions in that same order.

 Related¶